 Available with Advanced license.

-The parameters used in computing the block adjustment are defined in the Adjustment Options dialog.
+The parameters used in computing the block adjustment are defined in the Adjust window.
 The appropriate adjustment options are presented depending on the type of workspace defined when you set up your ortho mapping project.
 For example, triangulation is performed using EXIF data collected with drone imagery.

-The block adjustment settings specific for digital drone imagery and scanned aerial photographs are described below.
+The block adjustment settings specific for drone imagery are described below.

 Perform Camera Calibration